obenkenobi/cypher-log/README.md

 # Cypher Log
-A passcode based encrypted narchitecture built on a microservice aarchitecture.
+A passcode based encrypted app built on a microservice architecture.

 ## Getting Started